TimSusa/redux-generate/README.md

 ```

 You don´t have to implement all the actions for yourself.
 Redux-Generate will do that for you.
-Just keep in mind, that later on in your app you can call with your action like this:
+Just keep in mind, that later on in your app you can call your action like this.
+We do an agreement by simplifying the action to have not more than one parameter, which should be an object or undefined otherwise:

 ```
 handleStuff({stuff})